Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 Alternatively you can style your components using inline styles and a JS style Object.

 You don't have to spend much time on styling.
 Add enough styles where I can tell that you styled the components.
-Here are some ideas:
+Style the following:

 - Style the heading/band name
 - Style the other text like fans and country name
 - Style the like counter

+(Extra credit: use Tailwind to style your project)

 ### Challenge 9: Display Bands in Grid